leozqin/etl-markup-toolkit/README.md

 Another advantage of the tool over traditional ETL tools, the tool translates configuration directly into `spark`/`pyspark` commands without the use of any UDFs or custom serialization, which can hurt performance, and natively integrates with the `DataFrame` API.
 Finally, the tool and configuration is designed to be highly sub-scriptable.

+To learn a little more about the philosophy behind EMT and use cases where it can excel, [please check out my blog.](https://www.leozqin.me/introducing-etl-markup-toolkit-emt/)

 # How to Use
 ## Requirements
 1. Python 3.7 or greater